Serenity (2019 film)

 Serenity is a 2019 American mystery thriller film written, produced and directed by Steven Knight.
 The film stars Matthew McConaughey, Anne Hathaway, Diane Lane, Jason Clarke, Djimon Hounsou, and Jeremy Strong, and follows a fishing boat captain who is approached by his ex-wife to murder her abusive new husband.
-First announced in January 2017, principal photography on the film began on Mauritius that July.
+First announced in January 2017, principal photography on the film began in Mauritius that July.

 Serenity was released in the United States on January 25, 2019, by Aviron Pictures.
-It became a critical and commercial failure, after its distributor abruptly dropped its marketing efforts.
+Following poor test screenings, its distributor abruptly dropped its marketing efforts and the film was a critical and commercial failure.

 Plot

 Baker Dill is a fishing boat captain living a quiet and sheltered life.
-He spends his days leading tours off a tranquil, tropical enclave called Plymouth Island and is obsessed with catching an evasive giant yellowfin tuna whom he calls "Justice."
+He spends his days leading tours off a tranquil, tropical enclave called Plymouth Island and is obsessed with catching an evasive giant yellowfin tuna who he calls "Justice."